Frequently Asked Questions

 Housing & Meals

-All students live in shared Rome Art Program apartments while on the program.
+All students live in shared Rome Art Program apartments while on the Program.
+Students many times form close friendships with their peers while in Rome and residing in Student Housing strengthens those bonds.

 Our housing is reserved for Rome Art Program participants only.
 For the safety of all students, overnight guests are not allowed in Student Housing.